HomeArticlesGuideCar Buying Guide

 • Full road assistance and dealer support network

-• Lower initial maintenance costs — no component replacement for the first 2–3 years in most cases
+• Lower initial maintenance costs, with no component replacement needed for the first 2-3 years in most cases

 The case for used:

-• Lower insurance premium (IDV is lower, so the premium is lower)
+• Lower insurance premium (IDV runs lower, so the premium runs lower)

 • Depreciation curve flattens significantly after year 2-3

-For budgets ₹6–10 lakh: Both options are viable.
-A new hatchback (WagonR, i20, Baleno) or a 2–3 year old compact SUV (Nexon, Brezza, Venue) are available in this range.
-Compare the 5-year total ownership cost of both options — a new car's reliability premium is often worth ₹1–1.5 lakh over 5 years.
+For budgets ₹6-10 lakh: Both options work here.
+A new hatchback (WagonR, i20, Baleno) or a 2-3 year old compact SUV (Nexon, Brezza, Venue) are both available in this range.
+Compare the 5-year total ownership cost of both.
+A new car's reliability premium is often worth ₹1-1.5 lakh over 5 years.

-For budgets above ₹10 lakh: New is generally the better financial decision if you are keeping the car 5+ years.
-The warranty value, safety features, and fuel efficiency improvements in new models are significant.
+For budgets above ₹10 lakh: New is generally the better financial decision if you're keeping the car 5+ years.
+The warranty value, safety features, and fuel efficiency improvements in new models add up to a lot.

 When evaluating a used car, check the RC on the Vahan portal for hypothecation status (confirm no loan is outstanding), and cross-check accident and service history.
 A pre-purchase inspection by an independent mechanic or a certified CPO evaluation is worth the ₹1,500-3,000 it costs.